Welcome to part 5 of the DC/OS 101 Tutorial

 - Take a short look at the app definition.
 In this case, the app is a binary without external dependencies.
 Because of this, you no longer need to deploy it in a Docker container.

 dcos marathon app add https://raw.githubusercontent.com/joerg84/dcos-101/master/app2/app2.json

-- You have multiple options to verify that
+- You have multiple options to check app 2 is sucessfully running:

 By looking at all DC/OS tasks: